Private health insurance premium increases

 Roses are red, violets are blue, one person is better than two – at least when it comes to your health insurance policy.

-For example, if the woman needs to be covered for pregnancy, the man will also be paying for his own pregnancy cover.
-Unless men can suddenly give birth and I just don’t know about it yet, it’s probably worthwhile to take out two singles policies.
+Unless men can suddenly give birth and I just don’t know about it yet, it would be worthwhile to take out two singles policies in that scenario.

 9. Find out if you’re entitled to a corporate fund